Geodego/data_engineering_azure/data_modeling/README.md

 into the customer_address table.
 If a row with customer_id = 432 already exists, it will not insert a new row.
 Instead, it will update the existing row's customer_street column with the value '923 Knox Street, Suite 1'.

+# C. NoSQL Data Models

+NoSQL = Not Only SQL

+## Distributed Databases

+- In a distributed database, in order to have high availability, we need to have multiple nodes.
+Nodes will fail so I need to have copy of my data spread across multiple nodes.
+- **Eventual Consistency**: In a distributed database, when a write occurs, it is not guaranteed that all copies of the data will be consistent.
+It will take some time for the data to be copied across all nodes.
+This is called eventual consistency.
+In practise data is usually consistent within a few milliseconds.

+## CAP Theorem

+CAP theorem: it is impossible for a distributed data store to simultaneously provide more than two out of the following three guarantees:
+- Consistency: Every read receives the most recent write or an error
+- Availability: Every request receives a (non-error) response, without the guarantee that it contains the most recent
+- Partition Tolerance: The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes

+Apache Cassandra is an example of database that is highly available and partition tolerant at the expense of consistency.It is an AP (Availability and Partition Tolerant) database.

+## Data Modeling in Apache Cassandra
+- Denormalization is a must
+- Denormalization must be done for fast reads
+- Apache Cassandra has been optimized for fast writes
+- Always think queries first
+- One table per query is a great strategy
+- Apache Cassandra does not allow for JOINs between tables

+# CQL (Cassandra Query Language)
+Cassandra query language is the way to interact with the database and is very similar to SQL.
+The following are not supported by CQL
+- JOINS
+- GROUP BY
+- Subqueries

+## Primary Key
+key concepts:
+- A primary key is a unique identifier for each row in a table.
+It also determines the distribution of data across the nodes.
+- The first element of the primary key is the partition key.
+The partition key determines which node the data is stored on.
+- The primary key can be made up of just the partition key or the partition key and additional clustering columns.

+Further points:
+- A Simple PRIMARY KEY is just one column that is also the PARTITION KEY.
+A Composite PRIMARY KEY is made up of more than one column and will assist in creating a unique value and in your retrieval queries
+- Additional data with same primary key will overwrite existing data.
+This is because the primary key is unique.
+- The partition key must be chosen wisely so that the data is distributed evenly and queries can be executed in parallel.

+## Clustering Columns
+- Clustering columns are used to sort the data within a partition.
+- More than one clustering column can be added (up to two billion according to the documentation).
+- The clustering columns will sort the data in the order they were added to the table.

+## WHERE clause
+- Data Modeling in Apache Cassandra is query focused, and that focus needs to be on the WHERE clause
+- Failure to include a WHERE clause is recommended.
+- The WHERE clause needs to include all the columns that are part of the partition key.
+- The WHERE clause may include clustering columns, but this is not required.
+If it does, they must be in the order they were defined in the PRIMARY KEY
+- you can also use column names that are not part of the primary key in the WHERE clause, but you must include all the columns that make up the primary key.